Support Athens by Locals!

 Located among the areas of Monastiraki, Kolonaki, and Pagrati, the National Garden of Athens is also easily accessible by foot if you’re roaming in the city center.

-Commissioned by the philanthropist and businessman, Evangelos Zappas, the Zappeion Hall (or Zappeion Megaron) was the first building to be erected for the revival of the Olympic Games in the modern world.
+Commissioned by philanthropist and businessman Evangelos Zappas, the Zappeion Hall (or Zappeion Megaron) was the first building to be erected to revive the Olympic Games in the modern world.

 Its construction began in 1874 and was completed in October 1888.

-Unfortunately, Zappas wasn’t in life at the time the Zappeion Hall was completed but he left behind one of the most important buildings.
+Unfortunately, Zappas wasn’t in life when the Zappeion Hall was completed, but he left behind one of the most important buildings.

 Over 120 years, the Zappeion has been an integral part of the capital’s history.